imkappy/imkappy/README.md

 - [Therapy Scheduler](https://github.com/imkappy/Therapy-Scheduler): A system to help a therapy company manage doctor appointments and patient schedules.
 This project involved **system design**, **technical writing**, **database management** (ERD), and **class modeling**.
 Worked on both the **technical documentation** and **system architecture** phases.
 - [Chicago Art Explorer](https://github.com/imkappy/Chicago-Art-Explorer): Built with **ASP.NET MVC** and **C#**, this web app fetches real-time Chicago public art data using a RESTful API and displays it interactively to users.
 - [Bike Shop Database](https://github.com/imkappy/BikeShopDB): Designed and implemented a fully normalized relational database for a fictional bike shop.
 Created an ERD to model customer, employee, sales, inventory, and manufacturing data.
 Developed complex SQL queries to extract business insights, such as tracking regional sales, identifying top-performing employees, and analyzing inventory usage.
+- [Asynchronous Messaging MVC app](): Currently working on a secure messaging platform where authenticated users can send and receive private messages.
+Messages are stored in an Azure-hosted database and include timestamps, sender info, and access control for recipients only.

 ## 📫 How to reach me: